PyCQA/meta/source/index.rst

 Welcome to PyCQA's Meta Documentation!
 ======================================

-So you're wondering what this "Pie Cee Q You Aye" is and you've come here for answers?
+So you're wondering what this "Pie Cee Que Aye" is and you've come here for answers?
 You're in luck!

 This website is here to provide you with: